MicrosoftDocs/bot-docs/articles/troubleshoot-authentication-problems.md

 ## Step 2: (Optional) Verify your App ID and Password are correct

+> [!NOTE]
-*Note: This step includes instructions to use [cURL](https://curl.haxx.se/download.html) to make an HTTP request.
-You can use alternatives like Postman if you know how.*
+> This step includes instructions to use [cURL](https://curl.haxx.se/download.html) to make an HTTP request.
+You can use alternatives like Postman if you know how.

 The next step is to confirm that your app ID and password are correct.
 You can visit the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com) to see your list of apps.
 You can view your app IDs and generate new passwords there.

 To verify your app ID and password, create an HTTP request to the Microsoft login service.
 (This request should conform to the [Bot Framework authentication protocol](/en-us/restapi/authentication/), although you can follow the example below to create a request.)

+> [!WARNING]
-*Note: These instructions disable SSL verification for login.microsoftonline.com.
+> These instructions disable SSL verification for login.microsoftonline.com.
 Only perform this step on a secure network.
-Consider changing your app password after making this call.*
+Consider changing your app password after making this call.

 To issue the call, replace "APP_ID" and "APP_PASSWORD" in the following request with your own app ID and app password.